Java

 x ==> 55

 Here the class Pair is generic: it is not really a class, but more like a template.
 The real, concrete, classes would be things like Pair<String, Integer>, Pair<Boolean, Boolean>, and so on.
+The standard library makes use generics with concrete classes such as List<String> and List<BigInteger>.
 This is different from a dynamically typed language like Python, where there is a single, real, type called list.

 More Java Weirdness